RenderToolbox/VirtualScenesEngine/README.md

 A [VseModel](https://github.com/RenderToolbox/VirtualScenesEngine/blob/master/api/VseModel.m) supplements each mexximp model with additional data, like:
  - a name
  - a spatial transformation to apply to the model
- - a selector for meshes that should be "blessed" or "lit up" as area lights

 Here are some examples of re-combining models.
 Each starts with an "outer" model, either a Mill or a Library.
 For each outer model, we insert a set of "inner" models, in this case either the empty set {} or a set of three objects.